The ultimate guide to choose the right kite size!

 The size of the kite is almost always printed on the tip of the kite itself.
 So if you see kites in the air, you can see what sizes other people are riding. this is a good way to spot what size kite you must go with if you are on the beach.

-There is no one-size kite fits all
+There is no one-size that kite fits all

-This gives you an idea what size(s) to pick.
+This gives you an idea of what size(s) to pick.
 If you want to ride with a twin tip and jump high, you can have a bigger kite. if you ride a foil you can pick a smaller kite.

 3 kites range: